Organizational Tips to Get Rid of Household Pests

 The hardest part about getting organized is staying organized.
-Maintaining your home is a very important part of life, whether it just helps you feel more comfortable living in your surroundings, gives you more space or makes it easier to find the things you need.
+Maintaining your home is a very important.
+Organization helps you feel more comfortable living in your surroundings and gives you more space, making it easier to find the things you need.
 One thing is for sure, when it comes to cleanliness, it can affect your health, safety and your budget.

 Pests such as spiders ants, rodents and moths are attracted to clutter, debris, food and water sources.
 Spiders seek refuge where they will not be disturbed, like under furniture and piles of clutter.
 Ants look for anything that could be used as a food source, like a pantry.
 Rodents are most attracted to anything they can eat, like crumbs under an oven or kitchen table.
 Lastly, moths are seen most often in dresser drawers or storage containing clothes or fabrics.
 This is because moths’ hatchlings feed off of natural fibers and material.

 One and done – 7 tips to prevent rodents and insects in your home

 Do one of these things each day.
 Your home will be happier, healthier and less likely to attract common household pests like spiders, ants, rodents or moths.